carbocation/bgen/README.md

 ## API
 The API is under active development.
 The main thrust is to convert most functions that return slices into functions that return readers.

+For the current API, please see the [BGEN Godoc](https://godoc.org/github.com/carbocation/bgen)